Ross E. Rowell: World War II

 Early in World War II, Rowell was sent to London as an Air Attaché for duty in Cairo, Egypt.
 It was in the desert and in the skies over Great Britain that he was able to see the advent of fighters equipped to operate at night.
 He also traveled and learned all he could about RAF Coastal Command in Scotland and RAF Bomber Command in Buckinghamshire, England.
 Upon his return in November 1941, Rowell made a recommendation for the Marine Corps to acquire a medium-sized, long range, high-speed bomber to be used for night harassing missions.
 This coupled with the work of other Marines grew into the Marine PBJ night bomber program.

 Following these tours, Rowell served as commanding general, Marine Aircraft Wings, Pacific (MAWP), from the opening of the Guadalcanal Campaign in August 1942 until Japanese air power was driven from the Bismarck-Solomons in 1944.
 MAWP was based at Marine Corps Air Station Ewa, Hawaii and its mission was to organize, administrate and distribute personnel and supplies for Marine Air Wings in the Pacific.

 On December 27, 1942, Rowell read a dispatch from Admiral Halsey on Guadalcanal speaking to the negative effects that night time raids from Japanese bombers were having on the ground troops.
 Based on his earlier travels and observations, Rowell immediately recommended that a night fighter unit be made "available immediately for overseas duty".
-This message to Marine Headquarters in Washington would be the catalyst for kicking the development of Marine Night Fighters into high gear.
+This message to Marine Headquarters in Washington was the catalyst for kicking the development of Marine Night Fighters into high gear.